stanislaw/SoftwareDesignHeuristics/README.md

 Overlapping things is a challenge for a human mind and therefore is bad for the whole software lifecycle: design, development, testing and maintenance.
 This might be two or more classes that do the same thing.
 This might be two or more people whose responsibilities overlap.
-Nancy Levenson says Overlapping Control is one of the greatest sources of safety problems: two controllers whose areas of responsibilities overlap (see "Engineering a Safer World").
+Nancy Leveson says Overlapping Control is one of the greatest sources of safety problems: two controllers whose areas of responsibilities overlap (see "Engineering a Safer World").
 See also "Two almost identical entities" and "Shadowing/Masking".